Renaissance in Albania: Art

-Some sources also state that Marco Basaiti, famous Venetian painter came from an Albanian family, with him also writing texts and supporting the Albanian school of Venice.
+Some sources also state that the famous Venetian painter, Marco Basaiti, came from an Albanian family, with him also writing texts and supporting the Albanian school of Venice.
+Basaiti created 30 known artworks, including "Call of the Sons of Zebedee", "Portrait of a Young man", "Agony in the Garden" and "Lamentation".
+Many modern historians consider Basaiti as one of the last masters of the early Renaissance, with his works demonstrating a refined quattrocento style.

 Science and Philosophy

 During the Renaissance the most practiced fields of science were Medicine, Mathematics and Astronomy.
 One of the most notable Albanian humanists that studied science was Gjon Gazuli, a professor at the University of Padua.
-Gazuli's "expertise" was mathematics and astronomy, with his scientific works receiving praise across Italy and Hungary.
+Gazuli's "expertise" were mathematics and astronomy, with his scientific works receiving praise across Italy and Hungary.
 Nicholas Leonicus Thomaeus (Albanian: Nikollë Leonik Tomeu) is also considered to be an Italian-born Albanian scientist and philosopher, though some sources refer to him as Greek.
-Tomeo was a teacher at the University of Padua, lecturing about ancient Greek texts, mainly those by Aristotle.
-His philosophical ability was admired by several scholars such as Desiderius Erasmus.
+Tomeo was a teacher at the University of Padua, lecturing about Ancient Greek texts, mainly those by Aristotle.
 Tomeo also wrote a series of Latin philosophical dialogues in 1524, the first of which was "Trophonius, sive, De divinatione".
 His most notable work is the "Opuscula".

 A page of the Opuscula by Nikollë Leonik Tomeu.

 Medicine during the Albanian Renaissance was mainly practiced through means of Traditional medicine.
 This form of medicine gained popularity among the Northern Albanians, who used endemic plants, mainly Sideritis (mountain tea) and Origanum Vulgare for herbal treatments.
 Research from the 2000s showed that these treatments were effective for anti-inflammatory and antimicrobial properties.